 How to Add Vitamin C to Your Skincare Routine

 For people with sensitive skin, Herrmann recommends adding vitamin C to your skincare routine gradually.
 "People with sensitive skin should be careful of formulations that contain alcohol or fragrance as these can be allergens or irritants," she advises.
-She adds that the best time to use vitamin C is at night for best results, as the active ingredient degrades more quickly when exposed to light.
+She adds that the best time to use vitamin C is at night, as the active ingredient degrades more quickly when exposed to light.

 According to Herrmann, shopping for the right vitamin C cream isn't as easy as you might think.
 "The problem with vitamin C is that it doesn't easily penetrate the skin's barrier," she explains.
 "Vitamin C is hydrophilic, meaning it loves water," she adds.
 "This presents a challenge because the skin barrier is mostly made of fats—think trying to mix oil and water."

 Not only is it a hydrophilic skincare ingredient, but it's also unstable, meaning when exposed to heat, light, or air, its active properties can degrade quickly.
 Vitamin C is "very reactive and easily loses its antioxidant properties," Herrmann explains.
 "Certain alkaline environments, high temperatures, and the presence of oxygen and metal elements can render it ineffective in seconds."
-That said, a few things to look for when shopping for a vitamin C skincare product is to opt for products that come in opaque or dark packaging, or single-use products.
+That said, when shopping for a vitamin C skincare product, opt for products that come in opaque or dark packaging, or single-use products.

-Or, take a cue from Herrmann's three vitamin C-packed face cream picks.
-Ahead, shop three dermatologist-approved vitamin C creams for brighter, firmer skin, including a $44 miracle worker you can (and should) add to your Sephora cart stat.
-Keep scrolling to shop Herrmann's picks.
+Or, take a cue from Herrmann's vitamin C-packed face cream picks.
+Shop these three dermatologist-approved vitamin C creams for brighter, firmer skin, including a $44 miracle worker you can (and should) add to your Sephora cart stat.

 This Sunday Riley repairing moisturizer contains "tetrahexyldecyl ascorbate, a form of vitamin C that helps it get through the skin," says Herrmann.
 Though the $65 price tag isn't for the faint of heart, this dermatologist-approved pick is worth the cash if you're looking for a product that will deliver serious results.